 We invite you to study herbal medicine here at the Blessed Maine Herb Farm School of Herbal Medicine.
 Cross the threshold into THE WAY OF THE WILD HEART and engage the spirit of the healing herbs with community herbalist, organic gardener, author and teacher, Gail Faith Edwards as your guide."You are the most gifted and influential teacher I have ever known."

 Plant medicines possess the unique ability of regeneration.
 They are life supportive, deeply nourishing and can enhance our health in significant ways.
 We have a natural affinity for plant medicines since we are made of the very same substances.
 Come learn how easy it is to support your health and that of your family with the same plants that have been used for many thousands of years and still grow all around us.

 SUMMER 2015 CLASSES AT BLESSED MAINE HERB FARM

 FROM SEED TO HERBAL MEDICINE - A SEASONAL PLANT IMMERSION COURSE ON - SITE AT BLESSED MAINE HERB FARM

-MAY - OCTOBER - Join Gail for a plant immersion course - FROM SEED TO HERBAL MEDICINE - set in the gardens, fields, woodlands, waterways and the medicine production kitchen here at Blessed Maine Herb Farm for six months....STARTS MAY 14...you"ll find the REGISTRATION LINK and full description of this course below.
+JUNE - OCTOBER 2015 - Join Gail for a plant immersion course - FROM SEED TO HERBAL MEDICINE - set in the gardens, fields, woodlands, waterways and the medicine production kitchen here at Blessed Maine Herb Farm for five months....STARTS TUESDAY JUNE 2...you"ll find the REGISTRATION LINK and full description of this course below.

 “After the glaciers subsided the birch and pine appeared and colonized the tundra.
 As the weather warmed in came the hazel, then oak, elm and ash, hornbeam and fir."